The Wonders of Physics Video Contest

 • Best video from someone over the age of 64

-• Physics/science teachers whose students submitted the largest number of high
+• Physics/science teachers whose students submitted the largest number of high quality videos (Past awards have included a $200 gift certificate to PASCO and a license to Vernier Video Analysis!)

 • Best video from someone in Wisconsin